ManchesterBioinference/GrandPrix/README.md

 # GrandPrix
 GrandPrix is a python package implementing the approach described in the paper "GrandPrix: Scaling up the Bayesian GPLVM for single-cell data" by Sumon Ahmed, Magnus Rattray and Alexis Boukouvalas.

 We have included a series of notebook reproducing most of the results in the paper.
+Only GPflow version 0.3.8 is support on GrandPrix beta version.
+See [here](https://github.com/GPflow/GPflow) for more ifnormation.

 ## Installation
 <!--